 The Company's key management personnel, and persons connected with them, are also considered to be related parties for disclosure purposes.
 Key management personnel are defined as those individuals having authority and responsibility for planning, directing and controlling the activities of the Company and include the executive leadership team (ELT) and the Board of Directors.

-Notes to the Consolidated Financial Statements Tabular amounts expressed in millions of Canadian dollars except for share and per share information
+Tabular amounts expressed in millions of Canadian dollars except for share and per share information

 32. KEY MANAGEMENT PERSONNEL (continued)

 Remuneration of the Company's Board of Directors and ELT for the respective years are as follows: